 The answer is gateways.

 Gateways are exactly what they sound like; a gateway from the IPFS protocol to the HTTP protocol.
 They allow us to serve content from IPFS into regular https websites that we use everyday.
-From our example earlier, try pasting this link into your browser: [https://gateway.pinata.cloud/ipfs/QmNv79WjSJKQTLScfx4Am7X11vxHjdTj9KrC4u5YJqg8Bk].
+From our example earlier, try pasting this link into your browser: [https://pinnieblog.mypinata.cloud/ipfs/QmTz8mgtvkf8fG8es5i6vr4LX7dd9vnk1XVtB6ScVuCepr/].
 You got the cube right?
-I took the CID that was already hosted on IPFS and then fed it through a public gateway to see the file!
+I took the CID that was already hosted on IPFS and then fed it through a Dedicated Gateway to see the file!

-Notice that I said "public" gateway.
-Public gateways are convenient since they are available to everyone, and even built into Pinata’s file manager so you can see your content without an IPFS node.
-However, it’s important to note that IPFS is a public network, which means that it can be viewed or used by anyone.
+Notice that I said "Dedicated Gateway."
+There are two types of gateways, private (dedicated) and public.
+Public gateways are convenient since they are available to everyone, and even built into Pinata's file manager so you can see your content without an IPFS node.
+However, it's important to note that IPFS is a public network, which means that it can be viewed or used by anyone.
 This can become a problem because gateways are still managed on traditional servers.
 Too much traffic without the right infrastructure could cause a failure, so most public gateways will not serve too much content at once by utilizing rate limits.
 Public gateways are also not very fast and can take a while to load content.
 These public gateways can be a good service for testing IPFS content, but not ideal for serving large amounts of data.